jjcapellan/Phaser3-ScrollingCamera/README.md

         y: 50,           // y position of contents (default = cameraOptions.y)
         width: 1200      // width of the contents (default = 5000).
 Vertical camera uses "height" instead "width".
       }
+      wheel: {
-      wheel: true,       // Does this camera use mouse wheel? (default = false)
+        enable: true,    // Does this camera use the mouse wheel? (default = false)
+        delta: 60        // Variation of scroll in pixels with each wheel change (default = 55) }
       drag: 0.90,        // Reduces the scroll speed per game step in 10%. (default = 0.95)
       snap: {
         enable: false,   // Does this camera use snap effect? (default = false)